-(a) Mitigation for loss of primary agricultural soils.
-Suitable mitigation for the conversion of primary agricultural soils necessary to satisfy subdivision 6086(a)(9)(B)(iv) of this title shall depend on where the project tract is located.

-(1) Project located in growth center.
-If the project tract is located in a designated growth center, an applicant who complies with subdivision 6086(a)(9)(B)(iv) of this title shall deposit an offsite mitigation fee into the Vermont housing and conservation trust fund established under section 312 of this title for the purpose of preserving primary agricultural soils of equal or greater value with the highest priority given to preserving prime agricultural soils as defined by the U.S. Department of Agriculture.
-Any required offsite mitigation fee shall be derived by:

-(A) determining the number of acres of primary agricultural soils affected by the proposed development or subdivision;

-(B) multiplying the number of affected acres of primary agricultural soils by a factor resulting in a ratio established as follows:

-(i) for development or subdivision within a designated growth center, the ratio shall be 1:1;
+- (a) Mitigation for loss of primary agricultural soils.
+Suitable mitigation for the conversion of primary agricultural soils necessary to satisfy subdivision 6086(a)(9)(B)(iv) of this title shall depend on where the project tract is located. - (1) Project located in certain designated areas.
+This subdivision applies to projects located in the following areas designated under 24 V.S.A. chapter 76A: a downtown development district, a growth center, a new town center designated on or before January 1, 2014, and a neighborhood development area associated with a designated downtown development district.
+If the project tract is located in a one of these designated areas, an applicant who complies with subdivision 6086(a)(9)(B)(iv) of this title shall deposit an offsite mitigation fee into the Vermont Housing and Conservation Trust Fund established under section 312 of this title for the purpose of preserving primary agricultural soils of equal or greater value with the highest priority given to preserving prime agricultural soils as defined by the U.S. Department of Agriculture.
+Any required offsite mitigation fee shall be derived by: - (A) Determining the number of acres of primary agricultural soils affected by the proposed development or subdivision. - (B) Multiplying the number of affected acres of primary agricultural soils by a factor resulting in a ratio established as follows: - (i) For development or subdivision within a designated area described in this subdivision (a)(1),, the ratio shall be 1:1.